MSU NetID & ID card

 - Storage options for files, media, and departments

 - Department hardware and software, including campus site licenses

 - Survey tool as part of Qualtrics enterprise license

 - Video production to consult, scope, and produce video

 - Electronic forms and digitized signatures

 - Application development and integration

 MSU employees currently gain access to certain systems and applications through an access request process coordinated by MSU Information Technology.
-Access requests to a variety of information systems, mainframe data files, and reporting databases is granted by either electronic (eARM) or hard copy access request memorandums (ARM).
+Access requests to a variety of information systems, mainframe data files, and reporting databases are granted by either electronic (eARM) or hard copy access request memorandum (ARM).

 Various data management solutions help support the administrative needs of the university.